-If you click on "Add Documents", you can select individual files.
+Click on "Add Documents" to select individual files.
 If you want to add entire folders or link larger multimedia files (audio / video) to your project, click on the dialog box launcher and select the appropriate option.

 All added or linked documents are numbered consecutively starting with D1, D2, D3 and so on.